mblomdahl/tfc-vs4345-k8s/README.md

     "NAME                           READY   UP-TO-DATE   AVAILABLE   AGE"
     "aws-load-balancer-controller   2/2     2            2           22h"

-### 3. Deploy the Nginx Ingress Controller for Kubernetes
+### 4. Deploy the Nginx Ingress Controller for Kubernetes and Verify

-Deploy the Nginx Ingress Controller, "Option 1", by following the AWS [External Access to Kubernetes](https://aws.amazon.com/premiumsupport/knowledge-center/eks-access-kubernetes-services/) services guide.
+Deploy the Nginx Ingress Controller, "Option 1", by following the AWS [External Access to Kubernetes](https://aws.amazon.com/premiumsupport/knowledge-center/eks-access-kubernetes-services/) services guide, summarized in the following sections.

     kubectl apply -f k8s-infra/deploy-nginx-controller-with-ssl.yaml

-### 4. Verify the Deployed Resources

 Verify that the AWS Load Balancer Controller is running: